 ResNet56 is a representative model architecture trained on Cifar10 and it has a considerably large depth, leading to very high dimensions for layer-wise pruning tasks.
-Although the first layers of the residual branches are not prunable because the input feature maps are shared with the shortcut branches, there still remains 28 layers to be pruned, which will cause the curse of dimensionality problem for naive BO agent.
-As there are 3 blocks in ResNet56 and the structure of all layers within a block are the same, our clustering method sets each block as a cluster which is consistent with common sense.
-Therefore, there are only 3 parameters left for the BO agent to optimize.
+Although the first layers of the residual branches are not prunable because the input feature maps are shared with the shortcut branches, there remain 28 layers to be pruned, which will cause the curse of dimensionality problem for the naive BO agent.
+While with layer clustering, there are only three parameters left for the BO agent to optimize.

-In table \ref{tab:Resnet56}, we list the mean value ($m$) and the standard deviation $\sigma$ of both top-1 and top-5 accuracy achieved by different methods when pruning 50\% for ResNet56.
-Our proposed layer clustering method improves BO's performance with 1.4\% higher in top-1 accuracy.
+In Table \ref{tab:Resnet56}, we list the mean value $m$ and the standard deviation $\sigma$ of both top-1 and top-5 accuracy achieved by different methods when pruning 50\% Flops for ResNet56.
+Our proposed layer clustering method improves BO's performance with 1.4\% higher top-1 accuracy.
 The rollback scheme further improves the accuracy by 0.9\%.
-Note that in \cite{he2018amc}, the author claimed that AMC can achieve a 90.2\% top1 accuracy in 400 epochs.
-For comparison, the best top1 accuracy of our proposed rollback method is up to 93.14 \%, which is significantly higher than the result in \cite{he2018amc}.
+Note that in \cite{he2018amc}, the author shows that AMC can achieve a 90.2\% top-1 accuracy in 400 epochs.
+Our proposed rollback method can achieve 93.14 \% within 200 epochs, which is significantly better than \cite{he2018amc}.